ETH-BuildingPhysics/ETH-OFTools-2.3.X/README.md

 * Marc Immer
 * Marcel Vonlanthen

+## How to cite:
+If you use the Filtered Noise Inflow Generator BC (FilteredNoiseInflowGenerator or FilteredNoiseInflowGeneratorScalar), please cite the following:
+Immer, Marc Christian.
+Time-resolved measurement and simulation of local scale turbulent urban flow.
+ETH-Zürich (2016). http://dx.doi.org/10.3929/ethz-a-010657618

 ## Installation:
 Exectute the following lines in a terminal to install all the addons.
 Each